Michelle Legge

 Do you pay cryptocurrency taxes in Germany?

 Yes.
 Crypto is taxed in Germany.
-The BSZt is clear that short-term capital gains from crypto held less than one year and any additional income from crypto - like mining or staking rewards - is subject to Income Tax.
+The BSZt is clear that short-term capital gains from crypto held less than one year and any additional income from crypto, like mining or staking rewards, are subject to income tax.

 How much tax do you pay on crypto in Germany?

-The tax rate you'll pay is the same as your regular Income Tax rate - up to 45% plus potentially the 5.5% Solidarity Tax.
-But if you hodl for a year, you'll pay no tax at all on your crypto gains.
+The tax rate you'll pay is the same as your regular Income Tax rate of up to 45%, plus potentially the 5.5% Solidarity Tax.
+But if you hodl for a year, you'll pay no tax at all on your capital gains from crypto.

 Can the BZSt track crypto?